LaurentMazare/ocaml-torch/examples/gan/README.md

 Deep convolutional GANs (DCGAN) were introduced in 2015<sup>[3](#bib3)</sup>.

-The main difference with our first version is that the generator and discriminator now use 2D convolutions.
+The main difference with our first version is that the Generator and discriminator now use 2D convolutions.

 ```ocaml